drush-ops/drush/docs/commands.md

 Creating Custom Drush Commands
 ==============================

-Creating a new Drush command is very easy.
+Creating a new Drush command is easy.
 Follow these simple steps:

 1. Run `drush generate drush-command-file`.
 1. Enter the machine name of the module that should "own" the file.